openssl/openssl/doc/designs/quic-design/quic-api.md

  * Receive up to *nummsg messages from the BIO b. *nummsg will be updated after
  * a sucessful call with the number of messages actually received. data is an
  * array of *nummsg pointers to buffers for the data to be received from each
  * individual message.
-Similarly dlen is an array *nummsg lengths of those
+Similarly dlen is an array of *nummsg lengths of those
  * buffers.
 After a successful call the dlen array is updated with the actual
  * lengths of the received messages.
 If peer is non-NULL then it is an array
  * of *nummsg BIO_ADDR objects that will be updated after a successful call with